Modified God Mode (MG)

 # Reset when needed

-stream.reset() Batch (Parameter Sweep) ▼
+Batch (Parameter Sweep)

 Returns dict with matrices and tested params:

-from vectorta import mod_god_mode_batch
+from vector_ta import mod_god_mode_batch

 result = mod_god_mode_batch(